Buzz Aldrin

 Astronauts Ted Freeman, Buzz Aldrin (center), and Charlie Bassett experience zero gravity during a simulation flight in 1964.

 Buzz grew up in New Jersey.
-And after graduating one year early from Montclair High School he was educated at the US Military Academy at West Point.
-Graduating third in his class with a BS in mechanical engineering.
+After graduating one year early from Montclair High School, he attended the US Military Academy at West Point.
+He graduated third in his class with a BS in mechanical engineering.

 F-86 Sabre Pilot Lieutenant Buzz Aldrin of 16th FS, 51st FW, Korea, 1953.